avii09/proxy_server/README.md

    ```bash
    go run server.go --port 3000 --origin http://dummyjson.com
    ```
-   You can change the port no. and the orgin server.
+   You can change the port no. and the orgin server url.

 ## Usage